otrv4/otrv4/otrv4.md

 ## Implementation Notes

-### Considerations for networks which allow multiple devices
+### Considerations for networks that allow multiple devices

 When using a transport network that allows multiple devices to be simultaneously logged in with the same peer identifier, make sure to identify the other